LogoSymbolDb

 💡 Tips

 Click any symbol card to view its detailed information.
-You can copy Unicode values, LaTeX commands, and HTML entities with a single click.
+You can copy Unicode values, LaTeX commands, HTML entities, and currency codes with a single click.
 Export SVG vector code for scalable graphics, or download 512×512 transparent PNG images for use in documents, design materials, presentations, and web development projects.